paralus/website/docs/Usage/roles.md

 ## Managing Roles

-Assignment and management of roles for users in the organization can be done only by Organization admins.
+Assignment and management of roles for users in the organization can be done only by an Organization admins.
 All the changes to roles are logged and can be found in the [Audit Logs](audit-logs).

 Roles can be assigned to users in one of the two following ways: